 Classes: SW85, BW85, MXY2, MX1, MX2

 Foxhill rose to prominence in the 1990s as the home of the British Grand Prix.
 Fans used to pack out the slopes around the valley as the world’s greatest racers did battle on the brutally fast, chalky hardpack track that is as well-known for its huge hills as it is its massive jumps.
-While the world championship doesn’t visit anymore and the fans will be forced to stay away, the Foxhill track remains as great a challenge as it has ever been and you can guarantee that whoever tops the podiums will fully deserve their victory.
+While the world championship doesn’t visit anymore, the Foxhill track remains as great a challenge as it has ever been and you can guarantee that whoever tops the podiums will fully deserve their victory.

 Classes: SW85, BW85, MXY2, MX1, MX2